-Manos Campesinas strives to maximize the benefit of its activities by offering the best prices to member farmers, and investing most of the profits in technical support.
+Manos Campesinas strives to maximize the benefit of its activities by offering the highest return and best prices to member farmers, investing most of the profits in technical support.
 The association works with a small, core administrative staff as well as strong technical department working closely with farmers on the field.

-Manos Campesinas is fiercely independent and proud of its self-sustaining and fiscally-responsible business model.
+Manos Campesinas is fiercely independent and proud of its self-sustaining and finanially responsible business model.
 They actively seek to avoid the need for external support from international governments and NGOs, which can often simply lead to more north-south dependency.
-The association’s 7 strategic values include commitments to social responsibility, quality, sustainability, gender equality, and environmental protection.
-They aim to be the first choice for customers around the world, not only for their coffee quality, but also for quality of service and positive impact in communities.
+The association’s seven strategic values include a commitment to social responsibility, quality, sustainability, gender equality, and environmental protection.
+They aim to be the first choice for customers around the world, not only for the quality of its coffee, but also for quality of service and the positive impact it has in it's members' communities.

 The majority of the coffee grown by Manos Campesinas’ members is high-altitude SHB (Strictly Hard Bean), with a diversity of coffee profiles, from the rich chocolatey coffees of San Marcos to the tart berry-like coffees of Solola and Lake Atitlan.

 Cooperative Coffees sources coffee largely from the region of San Marcos, from organizations nestled in the volcanic soils between the Tajomulco and Tacana volcanos.
 To this day, we continue to work with APECAFORM (the Maya-Mam Association of Smallholder Organic Coffee Farmers), the first organization to export fair trade organic coffee through Manos Campesinas.

 Tasting Profile: Caramel, almond, cherry and vanilla with a milky body and sweet, chocolatey finish.